rlrq/MINORg/README.md

 - Finds the minimum gRNA set required to target multiple alignable genes in multiple non-reference genomes

 ## IMPT
 The code in this repository is not complete.
 Only sections of it are viable.
+This README file is also not up-to-date.
+Please refer to slides/PDF in the 'Links' section for execution details for the version on the workstation (accessible only to lab members and guests with accounts).

 ## Requirements
 - BLAST+ suite